 As a community volunteer and a substitute teacher I have made many observations such as The entire staff treats all students and fellow staff members with respect care and compassion.
 The leadership is the very best you will find.
 The leadership and the staff have a vision for Rural Community Academy; and they work tirelessly toward that vision.
 Last summer after school was out I asked about six students 'Are you glad school is out for the summer?'
 Of those six students five students said 'No'.
 To me that speaks volumes about the school and the entire staff.

-Rural Community Academy is a public middle school in Sullivan.
+Rural Community Academy is a charter middle school in Sullivan.
 The principal of Rural Community Academy is Ms Susie Pierce.
-135 students attend Rural Community Academy and are mostly White, non-Hispanic; Multiracial; and Hispanic.
-0% of the Rural Community Academy students are "limited in English proficiency."
-63% of the 135 students here are paying reduced lunch prices.
-The student to teacher ratio at Rural Community Academy is 15:1.
+135 students attend Rural Community Academy and identify as White, non-Hispanic; Multiracial; and Hispanic.
+0% of the Rural Community Academy students have "limited English proficiency."
+63% of the 135 students here have subsidized lunches.
+The ratio of students to teachers at Rural Community Academy is 15:1.
 Hutsonville Elementary And Jr High School is one of the nearest middle schools.

 - Ceramics sculpture